rafael-xmr/fcmp-plus-plus-optimization-competition-private/ec-divisors-contest/README.md

 (except for adding/extending trait implementations if you wish).

 Again, please read ALL contest requirements carefully at [`../README.md`](../README.md).

+## Why

+The specific code this contest is aiming to optimize is expected to be used in Monero's upcoming upgrade to [FCMP++](https://www.getmonero.org/2024/04/27/fcmps.html).
+Specifically, it's a major component of FCMP++ prove (used to construct a FCMP++ transaction).
+Here is a flamegraph of [prove](https://raw.githubusercontent.com/j-berman/fcmp-plus-plus/760b7784c3b77a7f43329317448fe5bcbc00dfd3/crypto/fcmps/flamegraph_prove.svg).
+Notice how `scalar_mul_divisor` dominates the flamegraph by an extreme majority.
+For reference, the flamegraphs were constructed using [flamegraph](https://github.com/flamegraph-rs/flamegraph), with the commands detailed [here](https://github.com/j-berman/fcmp-plus-plus/blob/760b7784c3b77a7f43329317448fe5bcbc00dfd3/crypto/fcmps/README.md#flamegraphs).

+## Scoring

+The benchmark calls 2 functions: `ScalarDecomposition::new` then `scalar_mul_divisor`.
+In the integration in Monero, we call `ScalarDecomposition::new` one fewer times than `scalar_mul_divisor`.
+Thus, if we receive two submissions where the overall benchmark improvement is roughly the same, where submission A has fast `ScalarDecomposition::new` but slow `scalar_mul_divisor` and submission B vice versa, then submission B is a stronger submission.
+Thus, you may be inclined to focus optimizing the benchmark by moving more logic into the pre-process `ScalarDecomposition::new` step.

 ## How to run the code